-The real stories beneath the lies about Mr. Rogers' tattoos, his military service, and that time he gave kids the middle finger are even more heartwarming than you'd imagine.
+The real stories beneath Mr. Rogers' supposed tattoos, his military service, and that time he gave kids the middle finger are even more heartwarming than you'd imagine.

 It’s such a good feeling to know that Mr. Rogers was perhaps the most wholesome man on planet Earth.